 If you already have some sort of retirement account set up, the next step is to start investing.
 I recommend starting in ETFs, or Index Funds with a service called Acorns.

 I’ve been testing them out since March 2015 and really like their micro-investing concept.
 Basically they invest your spare change by rounding up the purchases you make with your checking account.

 As an example, last week I spent $63.09 during one of my trips to the grocery, so the remaining $0.91 was rounded up and added to my Acorn account balance.

 Once the total round-ups reach $5 or more, the funds are withdrawn from my bank account and added to my Acorns investment.

 It takes a long time to save up any amount of value, so don’t think that Acorns is going to make you rich.
 But investing your spare change is a great place to start if you don’t currently put anything into an investment.

 My final tip for saving money as a freelancer is to try a yearly savings challenge.
-You can be as crazy or conservative as you like.
-My business partner, Cait, actually went on a one-year shopping ban and decided not to purchase anything outside the essentials — not even take-out coffee!
+My business partner, Cait, actually went on a one-year shopping ban.
+She decided not to purchase anything outside the essentials — not even take-out coffee!
 (I know, that’s like blasphemy).

-These are just some ideas that I’ve experimented with and currently use to reach savings goals like traveling (we’ve been to New York and Denver last year, and are heading to San Diego, CA in September).
+These are just some ideas that I’ve experimented with and currently use to reach savings goals.
+In fact, some of our goals include traveling (we’ve been to New York and Denver last year, and are heading to San Diego, CA in September).

-As a freelance business owner I’ve personally struggled A LOT with leveling out the inconsistent cash flow, budgeting with irregular income, and finding ways to save money when you don’t have a regular paycheck.
+As a freelance business owner I’ve personally struggled A LOT with irregular income.
+Learning to level out inconsistent cash flow, budgeting with irregular income is tough.
+It’s hard to find ways to save money when you don’t have a regular paycheck.

-I hope some of these ideas will help you avoid this struggle and be able to reach your financial goals as a freelancer.
+But I hope some of these ideas will help you avoid this struggle and be able to reach your financial goals faster!